 The untold truth of the Trump kids

-"Statistically, my children have a very bad shot," President-elect Donald Trump bluntly informed Playboy in 1990.
+"Statistically, my children have a very bad shot," President Donald Trump bluntly informed Playboy in 1990.
 "Children of successful people are generally very, very troubled, not successful.
 They don't have the right shtick."